15th International Conference Tax Administration

 Check-out: Thursday, 6 April 2023

-To access this exclusive offer for Tax Administration Conference participants, please use this link for individual reservations.
+To access this exclusive offer for Tax Administration Conference participants, please use this link, opens in a new window for individual reservations.

 You are also welcome to contact the Crowne Plaza reservations team directly by phone or email.
 Please quote "UNSW School of Accounting Tax Administration April Conference".